stellar/awesome-stellar/README.md

 - [Settle Network](https://settlenetwork.com/) - Settle provides programmatic interoperability between traditional and digital assets, by leveraging our financial infrastructure in every country we operate.

-- [Stellar Auth](https://stellarauth.com/) - StellarAuth increases user security and enables key management across applications and user actions with more grace and simplicity than any 2FA system out there.
+- [StellarAuth](https://stellarauth.com/) - StellarAuth increases user security and enables key management across applications and user actions with more grace and simplicity than any 2FA system out there.

 - [RealtyBits](https://www.realtybits.com/) - RealtyBits is the first blockchain based marketplace for buying and selling real estate assets with digital currencies from anywhere in the world.